 Fig-3 PDNS data inside RiskIQ PassiveTotal for the IP 220.127.116.11

 The cryptocurrency threat landscape is dangerous for users, but brands are also at risk.
 Threat actors hack vulnerable sites or spin up fake, illegitimate websites to siphon money off of brands, often with typosquatting domains and fraudulent branding.
 By leveraging domains or subdomains that appear to belong to major brands, these actors trick people into visiting their sites, which attempt to scam them and/or run cryptocurrency mining scripts to siphon users' CPUs.

 Unfortunately, security teams lack visibility into all of the ways that they can be attacked externally, and struggle to understand what belongs to their organization, how it’s connected to the rest of their asset inventory, and what potential vulnerabilities are exposed to compromise.
-RiskIQ Digital Footprint has you covered by continuously discovering an inventory of your externally-facing digital assets and managing risks across your attack surface.
-If you would like more information about RiskIQ Digital Footprint Enterprise can help you with exposure to cryptominers, call us at 888-415-4447 or email us at email@example.com.
+RiskIQ Digital Footprint has you covered by continuously discovering an inventory of your externally-facing digital assets and managing risks across your digital attack surface.
+If you would like more information about RiskIQ Digital Footprint Enterprise can help you with exposure to cryptominers, call us at 888-415-4447 or email us at firstname.lastname@example.org.